 Your happiness, self-confidence, and self-worth are no longer tied to how much money you have in the bank.
 For you, money is simply a tool that helps you achieve your goals, it does not dictate your mood nor define your identity.

 3. You’re beginning to understand popular sayings about money on a personal level.

-4. You’re taking more responsibility for the things that’s happening in your life.
+4. You’re taking more responsibility for the things that are happening in your life.

 You’re done with the blame game.
-You now understand that most of the things that happen in your life is a result of your own decisions and actions.
+You now understand that most of the things that happen in your life are a result of your own decisions and actions.

 5. You’re becoming curious about learning new things.

 You look around and see that there’s a lot of stuff happening in the world.
 And there’s a hunger inside you that wants to understand what, how, and why these things are happening.

 6. You’re accepting your weaknesses and you’re not afraid to ask for help.

 When things become difficult, you no longer just give up.
 You accept your limitations and try to find someone who can help you get through the obstacles and challenges that life gives you.

 7. You’re starting to get a good grasp of what matters most in your life.